Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/clientside-interpolation-buffering.md

 # Boss Room Example

-This technique is implemented in the (BossRoom sample)[https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/].
-A brief implementation description is as follows (with further documentation available on the BossRoom GitHub page):
+This technique is implemented in the [BossRoom sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/).
+A brief implementation description is as follows (with further documentation available on the Boss Room GitHub page):

- - all players and Imps are comprised of two logically tied GameObjects:
+All players and imps are comprised of two logically tied `GameObject`s:

-    - the first one is updating it's position to match the one sent from the server as soon as we recieve new state
+* The first one updates its position to match the one sent from the server as soon as we receive a new state
-    - the second one smoothly follows the first GameObject
+* The second one smoothly follows the first `GameObject`